 Don’t be stingy.
 Share the wealth with your friends, family or social community.
 They may not use it, but it’s better to share than hear someone say, “Why didn’t you tell me?
 I would’ve gone with you.”
 If you do, just make sure they know the rules that come with purchasing a glitch fare.

-Flight times change, especially if you purchase them months in advanced.
+Flight times change, especially if you purchase them months in advance.
 Make sure to keep your confirmation number handy and check online for any changes.
 You can use travel trackers through apps by Tripit or Kayak to save flight information.
 You can also get flight alerts from the airline directly.

 Have you purchased a glitch fare before?